aolwyn/Leetcode/Algorithms/README.md

 3. **Combine**: Merge the two halves together into a single sorted list.

 ### Complexities
-- **Time Complexity**: O(n \log n) for all cases (best, average, worst) because the list is divided into halves and each element is considered at each level of merge operations.
+- **Time Complexity**: `O(nlog n)` for all cases (best, average, worst) because the list is divided into halves and each element is considered at each level of merge operations.
-- **Space Complexity**: O(n)\additional space is required for the merging process, not counting the space used for the input array.
+- **Space Complexity**: `O(n)` additional space is required for the merging process, not counting the space used for the input array.

 ## Asymptotic Analysis
 Effectively, how we categorize run times.